 One of the best things about living a homesteader lifestyle is learning to look at things differently and finding a hidden treasure for what you once considered trash.
-Nothing resembles this more than ashes from burning wood during the winter.
-But what to do with wood ash on the homestead?

-I literally start a fire in September and keep it burning until May, well at least it feels that way. ๐
+In our home, our main source of heat is our wood-burning fireplace.
+This means I start a fire in September and keep it burning until May; well, at least it feels that way. 🙂

-Even though it takes about 10 cords of wood to heat our home through the winter, the cost savings is still almost $1,500 a year.
 This amount is well worth the work of cutting and splitting the wood each summer.
-Especially since that job falls onto Hubby’s to-do list and not mine. ๐
+Especially since that job falls onto Hubby’s to-do list and not mine. 🙂

 READ: HOW TO MAKE MONEY ON THE HOMESTEAD